eveilyeverafter/Flip2BeRAD/README.md

 with a barcode but no adjacent cut site, and c) filtered reads containing a barcode and a cut site.

-To install, clone the github repo and navigate to Flip2BeRAD.py script.
+To run, clone the github repo and navigate to the directory containing the Flip2BeRAD.py script.
 For help, type in the following:
 ```
 python Flip2BeRAD.py -h